-4.5.3 Multicast VLAN Examples
+44.3 Multicast VLAN Examples

-Figure 4-4 Function configuration of the Multicast VLAN
+Figure 44.1: Function configuration of the Multicast VLAN

-As shown in the figure, the multicast server is connected to the layer 3 switch switchA through port 1/0/1 which belongs to the VLAN10 of the switch.
+As shown in the figure, WORKSTATION (multicast server) is connected to the layer 3 switch switchA through port 1/0/1 which belongs to the VLAN10 of the switch.
 The layer 3 switch switchA is connected with layer 2 switches through the port1/0/10, which configured as trunk port.
 On the switchB the VLAN100 is configured set to contain port1/0/15, and VLAN101 to contain port1/0/20.
-PC1 and PC2 are respectively connected to port 1/0/15 and1/0/20.
+PC1 and PC2 are respectively connected to port 1/0/15 and 1/0/20.
 The switchB is connected with the switchA through port1/0/10, which configured as trunk port.
 VLAN 20 is a multicast VLAN.
 By configuring multicast vlan, the PC1 and PC2 will receives the multicast data from the multicast VLAN.